-Nine projects were funded of which five were under contract by the end of the fiscal year 2018-19.
+Six projects were funded of which four were under contract by the end of fiscal year 2020-2021, one was rescheduled to the following year and another was deferred indefinitely.

 10. WATER SERVICE RELIABILITY GREATER THAN 99% - We will strive to maintain water service to all customers at greater than a 99% reliability level.
 This will be measured based upon total hours of service interruption against all service hours in a given measurement period.